awsugblr/awsugblr/src/pages/blog/2019-01-07-meetup-report-january-2019-meetup-aws-re-invent-2018-recap.md

 * S3 Intelligent-Tiering
 * Amazon EBS Doubles Max Performance of io1 Volumes

+## **AWS Ground Station**

+In this exciting times where one can buy a kit to make a self decaying orbital satellite and launch to space, AWS have launched AWS Ground Station to deliver a satellite ground station-as-a-service and pay for what you use. \
+AWS Ground Station is a fully managed service that lets you control satellite communications, downlink and process satellite data, and scale your satellite operations quickly, easily and cost-effectively without having to worry about building or managing your own ground station infrastructure.

 \    … and the list goes on.

 In the end of sessions cool stickers (AWS re:invent 2018 Stickers) were distributed.